openvinotoolkit/geti-sdk/README.md

 > virtual environment <venv_path>/Scripts/activate, make sure to upgrade pip
 > to the latest version `python -m pip install --upgrade pip wheel setuptools`.

-Once you have created and activated a new environment, follow these steps to install the package:
+Once you have created and activated a new environment, follow the steps below to install the package.

-### PyPI installation
-To install the Intel® Geti™ SDK from PyPI, simply use `pip install geti_sdk`

-If you plan on running the Jupyter notebooks, install the requirements for them by running `pip install geti_sdk[notebooks]`

 ### Local installation
-To install the SDK in editable mode, follow these steps:

-1. Download or clone the repository and navigate to the root directory of the repo.
+1. Download or clone the repository and navigate to the root directory of the repo in your terminal.

-2. From there, install the SDK using `pip install -e .`
+2. **Base installation** Within this directory, install the SDK using `pip install .` This command will install the package and its base dependencies in your environment.

+3. **Notebooks installation (Optional)** If you want to be able to run the notebooks, make sure to install the extra requirements using `pip install .[notebooks]` This will install both the SDK and all other dependencies needed to run the notebooks in your environment

-3. (Optional) If you plan on running the tests, the notebooks or want to build the documentation, you can install the package extra requirements by doing for example `pip install -e .[dev]`
+4. **Development installation (Optional)** If you plan on running the tests or want to build the documentation, you can install the package extra requirements by doing for example `pip install -e .[dev]`